 Edit Page

-In this lecture, we’ll be deploying a web server API using three different cloud models: IaaS, PaaS, and FaaS/Serverless.
+In this lecture note, we’ll be deploying a web server API using the three different cloud models: IaaS, PaaS, and FaaS/Serverless.
 We’ll look at how each one works, what parts we have to manage ourselves, and how they compare in terms of setup, scalability, management, cost, and ease of use.

 We will demonstrate the three deployment models IaaS, PaaS, and FaaS/serverless.
-We will an API server sample, the sentiment analysis API, in step-by-step.
-We will use Azure as an example but the concepts are applicable to all cloud providers.
+We will deploy an API server written in Python, the sentiment analysis API.
+We will use Azure as an example but the concepts are applicable to almost any cloud provider.

 1. IaaS: Deploying to Azure Virtual Machine (VM)